Specter-0/scripts/README.md

 ## **To Use**

-run the setup file to turn all files executables change setup into an executable using chmod
+run the setup file to turn all files executables change .setup into an executable using chmod
 ``` bash
 chmod +x .setup.sh
 ```
-then
+then run
 ``` bash
 .setup
 ```